oicr-gsi/shesmu/language.md

 Creates an optional that contains no value.

 ### Access Operators
-#### Tuple Access
+#### Tuple and Dictionary Access
 - _expr_ `[` _n_ `]`

-Extracts an element from a tuple. _n_ is an integer that specifies the zero-based index of the item in the tuple.
+Extracts an element from a tuple (or integer-indexed map). _n_ is an integer that specifies the zero-based index of the item in the tuple.
 The result type will be based on the type of that position in the tuple.
 If _n_ is beyond the number of items in the tuple, an error occurs.

 The _expr_ can also be an optional of a tuple.
 If it is, the result will be an optional of the appropriate type.

+- _expr_ `[` _indexexpr_ `]`

+Extracts the value from a dictionary.
+The resulting value will always be optional in case the key specified by _indexexpr_ is missing.

+The _expr_ can also be an optional of a dictionary.

 #### Named Tuple Access
 - _expr_ `.` _field_